BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_03.md

 !enc(149)

 Grab a hidden *Red Shard* outside, then an *X Attack* in the house.
-Make your way left, grab the hidden *Poké Ball*, and enter the jungle.
+Make your way left, grab the hidden *Poke Ball*, and enter the jungle.

 !enc(150)